 Last-mile delivery costs consume over two-fifths of overall logistics costs.- Frost and Sullivan, 2018

 It is no secret that customer expectations are really high these days.
 Naturally, the costs associated with meeting such expectations, especially on the delivery front are also increasing.
-The primary challenge that logistics providers face is rising last-mile delivery costs.
-Hence, businesses must take proactive measures to improve the efficiency of their last-mile delivery service.
+The primary challenge that logistics providers face is rising last-mile carrier delivery costs.
+Hence, businesses must take proactive measures to improve the efficiency of their last-mile delivery services.

 The retailers or logistics providers should not shift the burden of costs on the consumers.
 Passing on the cost burden makes consumers unhappy and leads to churn.
 Thus, businesses should enhance their delivery services without hurting their profit margins.

 What do you mean by last mile delivery costs in logistics?

 Last-mile delivery deals with the movement of goods from the retailers’ transportation hub to the final delivery destination.

 E-commerce businesses are trying to build experimental supply chain models and new technologies.
 They try to delight customers with the best delivery experience, by trying to cut costs.
 The biggest challenge that they face is the delivery costs of last mile.